 FAQ:

-1. What is meant by customer retention?
+1. What are the 8 C’s of customer retention?

 2. What are the 3 R’s of customer retention?